This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 On 27 September 2016, Mr Toshikatsu Makishima was appointed to the Board to replace Mr Takuya Nagano who resigned as director due to a job reassignment by the nominating shareholder of the Trustee- Manager.
 The Trustee-Manager issues a formal letter of appointment setting out the Director's duties and responsibilities.
 Such letter has been issued to the newly appointed director, Mr Toshikatsu Makishima.

 There should be a strong and independent element on the Board, which is able to exercise objective judgement on corporate affairs independently, in particular, from Management and 10% shareholders.
 No individual or small groups of individuals should be allowed to dominate the Board's decision making.

 Section 14(2) of the BTA (read with Regulation 12 of the Business Trusts Regulations 2005 ("BTR")) states that the board of a trustee-manager should consist of:

 In addition to compliance with the BTA and BTR requirements, Board composition has been, and will continue to be, based on merit that complements and expands the skills, experience and expertise of the Board as a whole, taking into account the following principles:

 The Board comprises five Directors, of whom three are independent and non-executive.
+Accordingly, more than half of the Board is made up of Independent Directors.
 The Chairman of the Board is Mr Khoo Kee Cheok.

 Throughout the year, the composition of the Board complied with the BTR and also satisfied the Code's guidelines that there should be a strong and independent element on the Board, with at least one-third of the Board comprising Independent Directors.
 This enables Management to benefit from the external, diverse and objective perspectives of the Independent Directors when deliberating on issues that are brought before the Board.
 It also enables the Board to interact and work with Management through a robust exchange of ideas and views to help shape the strategic process.